 Employment Services

-Check out Ability for Hire to find out about a huge untapped workforce in South Dakota.
+Check out Ability for Hire to LEARN MORE ABOUT AN untapped workforce in South Dakota.

 Cornerstones has Employment Specialists on staff to assist individuals with disabilities in obtaining their employment goals.
 Cornerstones works closely with state agencies, school districts, employers, families, and most importantly individuals in obtaining and retaining employment.